Hermitian Yang-Mills connections on pullback bundles: The hermitian Yang--Mills equation, and holomorphic submersions

 such that the corresponding quotients,

 for $i=1, \hdots, l$, are stable with slope $\mu_L(\cG_i)=\mu_L(\cE)$.
 In particular, the graded object of this filtration

 is polystable. \end{definition} From \cite[Section 1]{HuLe}, we have the standard existence and uniqueness result: \begin{proposition} Any semistable coherent torsion-free sheaf $\cE$ on $(X,L)$ admits a Jordan--H\"older filtration.
-Such a filtration may not be unique, but the graded object $\Gr(\cE)$ of a Jordan--H\"older filtration is unique up to isomorphism. \end{proposition} The graded object $\Gr(E)$ of a Jordan--H\"older filtration will be used in Section \ref{sec:semistable}, when studying the lift of a semistable vector bundle $E$ to a fibration.
+Such a filtration may not be unique, but the reflexive hull $\Gr(\cE)^{**} $ of the graded object $\Gr(\cE)$ of a Jordan--H\"older filtration is unique up to isomorphism. \end{proposition} The graded object $\Gr(E)$ of a Jordan--H\"older filtration will be used in Section \ref{sec:semistable}, when studying the lift of a semistable vector bundle $E$ to a holomorphic submersion with connected fibres.
 In general, the sheaf $\Gr(E)$ is not the sheaf of sections of a vector bundle.
 For technical reasons, we will assume $\Gr(E)$ to be locally free, and denote by $\Gr(E)$ as well the associated vector bundle.
 In that context, from \cite{BuSchu}, $E$ is a complex deformation of $\Gr(E)$.